 * Working with all relevant stakeholders.

-The vision for CCCBHA has been rooted in expanding funding to serve more people with serious emotional disturbances, severe mental illness, or substance abuse disorders, enhancing and continuing services for current clients and families, plus developing a process for managed care plans to contract with providers through a County Memorandum of Understanding (MOU), and demonstrating the value and effectiveness of community behavioral partnership to various potential partners: payers, providers and employers.
+The vision for CBHA has been rooted in expanding funding to serve more people with serious emotional disturbances, severe mental illness, or substance abuse disorders, enhancing and continuing services for current clients and families, plus developing a process for managed care plans to contract with providers through a County Memorandum of Understanding (MOU), and demonstrating the value and effectiveness of community behavioral partnership to various potential partners: payers, providers and employers.

 Our focus continues to be on maintaining and increasing the appropriate funding, evaluation, and oversight for the community behavioral health system.